 - Dwarf hamsters (Campbell's and winter white Russian hamsters, Roborovski hamsters) are more social and are probably better kept with others of the same species, but they should be introduced as a pair at a young age.
 Fast and agile, they are a bit harder to handle.

-- Chinese hamsters are similar in size to the dwarf hamsters but not a true dwarf hamster.
+- Chinese hamsters are similar in size to dwarf hamsters but not are not true dwarf hamsters.
 Sometimes they get along with other Chinese hamsters, but often they do not.
 This type tends to be quite friendly but is also very quick and agile.

 Different varieties of hamsters do have slightly different expected lifespans, however, all varieties seem to live for approximately 2 years.

 - Syrian Hamster: 2 to 3 years

 - Dwarf Campbells Russian Hamster: 1.5 to 2.5 years